Change in Use of an Immovable

 If you convert a commercial complex into a residential complex without engaging in new construction or substantial renovation work, you may be considered to be the builder of the residential complex and to have made substantial renovations.

 If the complex is converted for purposes of sale, the recipient may have to pay GST and QST.
-However, if the recipient is an individual who intends to use the complex as his or her primary place of residence, the individual may be entitled to a rebate of the taxes paid if all of the prescribed conditions are met.
+However, if the recipient is an individual who intends to use the complex as their primary place of residence, they may be entitled to a rebate of the taxes paid if all of the prescribed conditions are met.

 Refunds of taxes paid